gchrupala/supervision/thesis.rst

 Thesis guidelines
 =================

+- See http://grzegorz.chrupala.me/#section5 for some examples of good MSc theses.
 - Consider learning and using the Latex typesetting system to prepare your thesis.
 - The thesis length should be around 15000 words.
 - A thesis typically has structure similar to this: